10 Ways to Ensure Children Have a Good Experience in Your Ministry

 3. Make all children feel welcome.

 Learn children’s names immediately—along with the spelling.
 Using nametags, where you can visually see the name, can be a big help.
-Denise Peterson, director of children’s and family ministries at Marlborough Congregational Church in Marlborough, Connecticut, remembers when just knowing a child’s name made a huge impact.
+Denise Peterson, director of children’s and family ministries in Marlborough, Connecticut, remembers when just knowing a child’s name made a huge impact.

 “I make it a practice to say a new child’s name over and over,” Peterson explains.
 “We had a little girl who came to our programs four or five times and then left the area.
 Months later the family came back, and I called her by name.
 Her mom couldn’t believe it.
 She said, ‘You remembered her name?’
 That was really important to her.”